billtrust/cloudwatch-slack-lambda/README.md

 # For this fork:

-I have made significant changes to the upstream project.
-It is now node 8.10, it uses a dedicated logger, many unnecessary pieces were removed, and many typos were fixed.
-I have also converted this to use Serverless instead.
+Non-trivial changes were made to the upstream project to support upgrading to node 8.10, testing, using a dedicated logger, removing unnecessary pieces, adding a Docker build environment, and converting this to use Serverless instead.

 ### 1. Clone this repository